The Ashkenazi Genome Consortium (TAGC)

 See below for a semi-popular description.

 Our dataset is the only publicly-available extensive sequencing data for the Ashkenazi Jewish population.
-As such, we expect it to be of utmost importance across the entire spectrum of genetic studies in this population.
-Specific applications include, for example, refinement of carrier screening panels, interpretation of clinical genomes, imputation of missing variants in sparsely genotyped samples, IBD mapping, demographic inference, evaluation of the mutation burden, and detection of selection.
+As such, it is of utmost importance across the entire spectrum of genetic studies in this population.
+Applications include, for example, refinement of carrier screening panels, interpretation of clinical genomes, imputation of missing variants in sparsely genotyped samples, IBD mapping, demographic inference, evaluation of the mutation burden, and detection of selection signals.
 Our sequencing dataset is also expected to be useful for method development or comparative analysis in statistical and population genetics studies in other populations, in particular isolated ones.

 All individuals were controls in previous association studies: